Just reached #55 on Amazon.com’s Best Sellers Ranking!

 Leonard Cohen, may he rest in peace.

 Are you in a book club or writers group?

 Andrew is available for book signings and speaking engagements.
 All book purchases receive a 50% discount off the cover price AND you, as the event organizer, receive a signed and serialized copy free, a $25 value.

-There’s no travel charge for destinations in Minnesota and western Wisconsin.
 Contact Andrew to reserve your date.